illumiflow vs. Capillus Laser Caps

 Price Winner: illumiflow

 Rebate programs are a great way to earn money back on products you purchase.
 At this time, Capillus does not offer a rebate to its customers; however, illumiflow provides up to $300 in rebates.
-Many rebates make you jump through hoops in order to get paid, but illumiflow makes it easy and only requires a few before and after pictures, selfie in your laser cap, or video testimonial.
-The processes for any of the three rebates are simple and make shaving an additional $300 off your hair regrowth solution pretty easy.
+Many rebates make you jump through hoops in order to get paid, but illumiflow makes it easy and only requires a few before and after pictures or video testimonial.
+The processes for any of the two rebates are simple and make shaving an additional $300 off your hair regrowth solution pretty easy.

 Since only illumiflow currently offers a rebate program, illumiflow is the clear winner in the rebate category.